-Most Common Defense Strategies To Beat Your Personal Injury Claim
+How the Defense Will Try To Beat Your Personal Injury Claim

-Be careful!
-Many personal injury lawyers would have you believe that every injury victim will receive compensation for their injuries and losses.
-If that were true, there probably wouldn’t be a need for personal injury attorneys in Atlanta, Georgia, or anywhere else.
+If you’ve been injured in a car accident, a truck crash, or any other type of accident that was the fault of another, you may be seeking damages from the responsible party.
+Many personal injury lawyers would have you believe that the compensation for your injuries is nearly automatic, but if that were true, there probably wouldn’t be a need for personal injury attorneys in Atlanta, Georgia, or anywhere else.

-Here we will look at a couple of the most common defenses in personal injury cases taken by the defense to try to defeat your personal injury claim.
-These are important defenses to know about as you pursue you compensation for your losses.
+Here we will look at a couple of the most common defenses in personal injury cases:

 Comparative Negligence: This defense is raised to limit the amount of damages owed or the even completely bar the plaintiff’s case.
 In Georgia, so long as the jury finds the plaintiff 50% or less at fault, the plaintiff can recover damages against the defendant.
 The award will only be for the percentage fault placed on the defendant.
 For example, if an individual in a car is struck by a truck running a red light in downtown Atlanta, he or she might sue the trucking company for damages.
 However, if it was determined that the car driver had forgotten to activate his or her headlights, that could have also contributed to the accident.
 The information about the headlights may then be used by the defendant’s lawyers to reduce the amount of the damages that their clients will have to pay.

 Assumption of the Risk: This defense can bar a plaintiff’s claim and is raised when the plaintiff’s actions were such that it would have been clear to the plaintiff that injury would occur if he or she proceeded as planned.
 For instance, if the plaintiff was warned of the danger, then proceeded to do the activity anyway, and was injured, assumption of the risk will bar the plaintiff’s claim.